 • Congress should establish robust training resources within the Department of Commerce, Small Business Administration, Federal Trade Commission, and/or other appropriate agencies that can provide guidance to startups and small businesses, particularly minority-owned and rural businesses, to ensure they are abiding by the most basic privacy requirements they may be subject to as a result of legislation or rulemaking.

-• Furthermore, we must ensure that the complexity of privacy requirements does not effectively become a barrier to entry for new potential innovators.
-Congress and the administration must ensure that fundamental core privacy protections for consumers are in place without stifling free market forces; this is fundamental to enabling new entrants and to allow new data-based business models to flourish.
+• Furthermore, we must ensure the complexity of privacy requirements does not effectively become a barrier to entry for new potential innovators.
+Congress and the administration must therefore ensure that fundamental core privacy protections for consumers are in place without stifling free market forces.

-• As the home of the world’s preeminent tech sector, the U.S. must proactively demonstrate global leadership by participating in multi-lateral, multi-stakeholder forums to promote interoperability among privacy frameworks, within trade discussions.
+• As the home of the world’s preeminent tech sector, the United States must proactively demonstrate global leadership by participating in multi-lateral, multi-stakeholder forums to promote interoperability among privacy frameworks within trade discussions.

-• TechNet supports the 2022 European Union-U.S. Data Privacy Framework and President Biden’s Executive Order on Enhancing Safeguards for the United States Signals Intelligence Activities.
-Reaching a final agreement is essential to maintaining transatlantic data flows.
+• TechNet supports the 2022 European Union-U.S. Data Privacy Framework and preserving Executive Order 14086 on Enhancing Safeguards for United States Signals Intelligence Activities.

 Facial Recognition Technology